fte-team/fteqw/documentation/Tools.md

 	rgba8,rgb8, rgb565,rgba5551,rgba4444, l8, bc1-7, etc1,etc2,etcp,etca, astc*x*, e5bgr9

+> [!NOTE]
-[!NOTE] use of alternative formats requires a qbsp which does NOT strip this information.
+> Use of alternative formats requires a qbsp which does NOT strip this information.
-The vanilla qbsp will work fine for this purpose, but more advanced qbsp utils have a tendancy to strip the info (including ericw's, sadly).
+> The vanilla qbsp will work fine for this purpose, but more advanced qbsp utils have a tendancy to strip the info (including ericw's sadly).

 	imgtool -w WADFILE *.mip